If you need to remove files, there are two options:

 Remove Through User Interface

 Log into your Pinata account here.
 Once logged in, you should automatically be taken to the page with all of your files.
-If you click the "More" button to the right of a file, you will see the option to remove the file:
+If you click the "More" button to the right of a file, you will see the option to Delete File:

-Click "Remove Pin" and the file will be removed.
+Click "Delete File" and the file will be removed.
 We will still have a metadata record about the file in our database so that you can refer back to files that have been removed (unpinned).
 However, you will not be able to access the file once our IPFS nodes have run garbage collection.
 Read more about unpinned files on IPFS here.

 At this time, we do not have a bulk option for unpinning files.
 We recommend using the API for this if possible.